open-feature/codegen/README.md

 ## Overview

 The OpenFeature CLI is a command-line tool designed to improve the developer experience when working with feature flags.
-The initial initial version of the CLI focuses on code generation.
+Currently, features are focused primarily on supporting code generation.

 ## Installation